|Nutrition Facts (per serving)|

 In a large bowl whisk the eggs and 1 cup of vegetable oil by hand or with an electric mixer until frothy, about 3 minutes.

-Add the sugars and vanilla and whisk vigorously until the sugars are incorporated.
+Add the brown and granulated sugar and vanilla and whisk vigorously until the sugars are incorporated.

 Fold in the flour and pecans until the mixture is well combined.

-Bake until the center is crackly and the edges have browned slightly, about 30 minutes.
+Bake until the center is crackly, the edges have browned slightly, and a toothpick inserted into the center of the cake comes out clean, 35 to 40 minutes.

 Make It a Layered Cake